-Since 1995, Maite Gomez-Rejón has worked in the Education Departments of such renowned museums as the Metropolitan Museum of Art, the Museum of Modern Art, and the J. Paul Getty Museum, and has taught art history at the college level.
-As a private chef, she has catered for rock stars and celebrities.
+Maite Gomez-Rejón has worked in the Education Departments of the Metropolitan Museum of Art, the Museum of Modern Art, the Los Angeles County Museum of Art and the J. Paul Getty Museum, has taught art history at the college level, and has worked as a private chef and caterer.

 A native of South Texas, Maite earned a BFA from the University of Texas at Austin and an MFA from the School of the Art Institute of Chicago.
 After graduate school, she moved to New York City and began her career in museum education and also enrolled in the French Culinary Institute.
 While researching a medieval tapestry at the Metropolitan Museum of Art, she came across a group of period cookbooks and her interest in food history began.
 From that moment on she couldn’t look at a portrait without wondering what the person portrayed had eaten.
 Maite immersed herself in the cookbook and culinary history collection at the New York Public Library and began combining her love of the fine and culinary arts.

 After completing her culinary training, Maite worked in restaurant kitchens in France and Mexico before combining her two passions of art and food.
 In 2007, Maite founded ArtBites and since then has woven art and culinary history though lectures, cooking classes and tastings at the Getty, LACMA, Norton Simon Museum and the Huntington Library, Art Collections and Botanical Gardens in Los Angeles, The Metropolitan Museum of Art in New York City, the Philadelphia Museum of Art, the San Antonio Museum of Art, and the Frist Art Museum in Nashville.
 In addition, she has lectured at universities across the country.